AImaginationLab/magic-the-gathering-toolkit/README.md

 # Magic: The Gathering MCP Server

 A fast, local MCP server and CLI for Magic: The Gathering.
-Search 33,000+ cards, browse artwork, check prices, validate decks, and get AI-powered deck building assistance—all powered by offline SQLite databases.
+Search 33,000+ cards, browse artwork, check prices, validate decks, and get AI-powered deck-building assistance—all powered by offline SQLite databases.

 ## Quick Start